HERC2: Pigmentation

-SNPs of HERC2 are strongly associated with iris colour variability in humans.
-In particular, the rs916977 and rs12913832 SNPs have been reported as good predictors of this trait, and the latter is also significantly associated with skin and hair colour.
-The ancestral allele is linked to darker pigmentation and dominant over the lighter pigment recessive allele.
-The rs12913832 SNP, located in intron 86 of the HERC2 gene contains a silencing sequence that can inhibit the expression of OCA2 and, if both recessive alleles are present, can homozygously cause blue eyes.
+SNPs found within the HERC2 gene are strongly associated with iris colour variability in humans, through effects on the expression of the downstream gene OCA2.
+In particular, two intronic SNPs, rs916977 and rs12913832, have been reported as good predictors of this trait, and the latter is also significantly associated with skin and hair colour.
+Nonetheless, the ancestral allele is associated with darker pigmentation and dominant over the lighter pigment recessive allele.
+The rs12913832 SNP, located in intron 86 of the HERC2 gene contains a silencing sequence that can inhibit the expression of OCA2 and, if two copies of the recessive allele are present, can result in blue eyes.
 This genotype is present in almost all people with blue eyes and is hypothesised as being the founder mutation of blue eyes in humans.

 The rs916977 SNP is most common in Europe; particularly in the north and east, where it nears fixation.
 The variant is also found at high frequencies in North Africa, the Near East, Oceania and the Americas.